helenhazelwood/skinCheck/README.md

 _A script for checking ingredient lists for irritants and comodogens_

 # Install:
-- download node.js and npm if you don't have them:
+- download node.js and npm if you don't have them: (you can also use homebrew if you have it -- $brew install node)
    - $ curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.33.1/install.sh | bash
    - $ nvm install node
 - git clone and cd into the git repo